Dougie1993/cbtweb/README.md

 # Cbtweb

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.22.
+This project was generated with [Angular CLI] version 8.3.22, Nodejs,
+MongoDB

+## What I Learnt
+- Consuming Restful API
+- CRUD Operations
+- Connecting to nonSQL Database

 ## Development server